ntnhut/LeetSolve/docs/source/Mathematics/09_MTH_462_Minimum_Moves_to_Equal_Array_Elements_II_int.md

 ### Code explanation

 1. The code starts by calculating the median of the `nums` array without fully sorting it.
-The median is found by using the `std::nth_element` function, which rearranges elements such that the element at the `mid` position (where `mid` is the index of the middle element after sorting) is the median.
+The median is found by using the {index}`std::nth_element` function, which rearranges elements such that the element at the `mid` position (where `mid` is the index of the middle element after sorting) is the median.
 This step has a time complexity of `O(n)`.

 2. After finding the median, it initializes a variable `moves` to keep track of the total number of moves needed to make all elements equal.